ReactiveCocoa/ReactiveCocoa/README.md

 1. No state.
 If we did it ourselves, we'd have to keep and manage quite a bit of state manually.
 Therein lies bugs.
 1. Code locality.
 If we did it manually, the code would be spread out across many different method calls.
 This way we define the behavior all in one place.
-1. Higher order messaging.
+1. Better expression of intent.
 RAC allows us to more clearly express our _intent_ rather than worrying about the specific implementation details.

 ## Async
 The subscribable paradigm also fits quite nicely with async operations.
 Your async calls return subscribables which lets you leverage all the power of composing subscribable operations.